kukas/bazos_dataset/README.md

 ## Notes
 - The source of the data is the RSS feed of Bazoš.cz, which does not contain all information from the post.
-- I removed the "description" column from the dataset because in some cases it contained contact information or other sensitive information.
+- I removed the "description" column from the dataset because in some cases it contained sensitive information.
 - There are two gaps in the data scraped in October 2022 and in the spring of 2024.

 ## Privacy and legality